organisciak/dissertation/document/5_design_objective.md

 ![Task in FAST design.](../images/fastScreen.png) {#fig:fast-screen}

 Determining a payment is nuanced for this condition.
-Bonuses are bound in promises: there is no system restraint to guarantee payment other than the requester's word.
+Bonuses are bound in promises: there is no system restraint to guarantee payment other than the director's word.
 To assure workers that they will be paid, it is important to still have a notable base payment.
 At the same time, an effort-optimizing worker might realize that it is favourable to avoid the per-contribution bonuses, and keep completing 'do as many as you can in X seconds' tasks with only one contribution.
 To counter such a possibility, the per-item bonuses ramp up; e.g., no bonus for the first task, \$0.01 for the second, \$0.02 for the third.[^FastExample]